zowe/docs-site/docs/user-guide/server-side-install-overview.md

 </details>

 *  **Zowe API Mediation Layer (API ML)**
-Zowe API Mediation Layer provides a reverse proxy and enables REST APIs by providing a single point of access for mainframe service REST APIs.<details><summary>Click here for more information about API Mediation Layer.</summary> Such APIs include MVS Data Sets, JES, as well as working with z/OSMF.
-The API ML has dynamic discovery capability for these services and Gateway is also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.</details>
+Zowe API Mediation Layer provides a reverse proxy and enables REST APIs by providing a single point of access for mainframe service REST APIs.<details><summary>Click here for more information about API Mediation Layer.</summary> Such APIs  work with z/OSMF.
+The API ML has a discovery service allowing for dynamic onboarding of the services.
+The Gateway is also responsible for authentication and provisioning of Single Sign On functionality across onboarded services.</details>

 * **Zowe System Services (ZSS)**
 Working closely with the Zowe Cross Memory server (ZIS), ZSS serves as one of the primary, authenticated back-ends that communicates with z/OS and provides Zowe with a number of APIs including z/OS Unix files and data sets, control of the plug-ins and services lifecycle, and security management.
 ZSS is part of the Application Framework.<details><summary>Click here for more information about Zowe System Services.</summary> The Zowe Desktop delegates a number of its services to ZSS which it accesses through the default http port `7557`.
 ZSS is written in C and uses native calls to z/OS to provide its services.</details>